Frequently Asked Questions

 Can you post my race number to me?

-Yes!
-Based on your feedback from last year, we are now providing postage of race numbers as an option.
-You can also collect your race number at Race HQ prior to the race - details to be announced closer to the date but expect a similar setup to previous years.
+Based on your feedback, we introduced postage of race numbers as an option in 2023 and we expect to offer the same in future.
+You can also collect your race number at Race HQ prior to the race.
 Postage comes at an additional cost, which we've kept to a minimum.
 This service is optional, and you can choose it during the checkout process.

 Can I purchase a t-shirt?